Every Picture Tells a Story

 Grades 2 through 12

-Paintings are more than just pictures in a frame—they are unfolding stories with multiple perspectives.
-During this tour, students will learn to "read" works of art by identifying characters, setting, and plot, and by imaginatively creating dialogues inspired by characters in the works of art.
+Uncover the many stories that works of art tell.
+During this tour, students will learn to "read" works of art by considering multiple perspectives, characters, setting, and plot.
+They will engage in activities to imaginatively create narratives and dialogues inspired the works of art.

 Looking and Learning Skills

-- reasoning with evidence from the works of art themselves—developing narratives based on what is seen in the work of art, and
+- Reasoning with evidence from the works of art themselves—developing narratives based on what is seen in the work of art.

 Examples of Works Featured on Tour